Reviews You Can Rely On

 Hanging Around Town

-Due to their versatility, windbreakers can also be a functional around town piece, providing warmth and protection from the wind, shade, or chilly temps.
-However, when assessing their feasibility as around town garments, they suddenly need to compete with every other piece of clothing on the planet, and from a fashion standpoint, most of these jackets don't really stack up.
-Technical-outdoor clothing these days is trending towards the very light fabrics and bright colors, and these jackets are no exception.
-Unless we were out for a run or on a bike ride, we were uncomfortable wearing many of these jackets to hang out downtown.
-However, some of these jackets verge on a soft shell, making them more versatile than other strictly performance pieces.
+Thanks to their versatility, a windbreaker can be a functional around-town piece, providing warmth and protection from the wind, shade, or chilly temps.
+However, when assessing their feasibility as around-town garments, they suddenly need to compete with every other piece of clothing on the planet, and from a fashion standpoint, you'll have to use your own judgment as to whether these jackets stack up.
+Luckily, technical outdoor clothing these days is catching on, and thanks to the early 20's gorpcore trend and the rise of athletic wear as street wear, you might not feel so out of place in some of these jackets, even hanging around downtown.

 wind breaker jacket - windbreaker jackets are great for commuters thanks to their...